 Now, in this 5th decade, I still find myself wincing–waiting for what inevitably comes if anyone so much as reads a sentence not vetted, contextualized, massaged, messaged to indicate protocol has been followed.
 And it comes.
 And when it comes, it comes with the sole purpose of taking something necessary with it.
 Like money.
 Like health insurance.
 Like waking up everyday with the children who came out of my belly.
+Gone.
 Gone with the wind.
-That’ll teach me to ask a question!
+That’ll teach me to be interested in the truth.

 As I circle the bases on the 52nd time on this planet–still wincing, I have realized that it’s best to keep my curiosity, questions, and answers to myself.
 I don’t drink milk anymore–having grown intolerant of the lactose.